Raid-dev/holbertonschool-shell/permissions/README.md

 12-directory_permissions | Created a directory called my_dir with permissions 751 in the working directory

 13-change_group | Changing the group owner to school for the file hello

+14-change_owner_and_group | Changing the owner to vincent and the group owner to staff for all the files and directories in the working directory